-The Understanding Plagiarism workshop starts a discussion about academic integrity and good academic practice.
-It will introduce you to some of the reasons why referencing will be such an important part of your academic journey and how best to maintain academic integrity so that you can avoid plagiarism.
-Understanding Plagiarism will introduce you to the basics of referencing but for a more in-depth look at referencing please also attend one of the referencing specific sessions.
-After this session you may want to attend: Referencing, Paraphrasing, A Guide to Synthesis.
+This workshop starts a discussion about academic integrity and good academic practice.
+It will introduce you to some of the reasons why referencing is such an important part of your academic journey and how best to maintain academic integrity so that you can avoid plagiarism.
+You will be introduced to the basics of referencing but for a more in-depth look at referencing please also attend one of the referencing-specific sessions.
+After this session you may want to attend: Referencing, Paraphrasing, Guide to Synthesis.